NGPU-Community/ngpu-cli/README.md

 ```

 Parameter:
-- --btcaddress: BTC address (used to check for ngpu and other BRC20 assets)
+- --btcaddress: BTC address (used to check for NGPU and other BRC20 assets)
 - --workspaceid: Spoken Content in the Video
 - --taskid： Task ID
 - --requrl：Request Path